Portable Power Stations – power on the go (Off-grid update 8/24)

 All will have a 240V charge port (240V electricity is a maximum of 2400W).
 Most will charge at 240V/5A/1000W so as not to overload a power circuit.
 Charge times depend on the capacity, and as a rule of thumb, if you have a 1500Wh unit, it will take at least 1.5 hours (1500/1000=1.5 hours).
 Of course, some recharging energy is lost to heat, so it is safe to assume it may take a little longer.

 Solar is another source.
-Depending on the panel types (usually folding to fit in a car or van) and with the wattage they can produce during sunlight hours, you may be able to charge at up to 300W.
-That means a 1500W battery could be charged in 5 hours, although solar has a lower energy density and greater conversion loss.
+Depending on the panel types (usually folding to fit in a car or van) and with the wattage they can produce during sunlight hours, you may be able to charge at up to 1200W.
+That means a 1500W battery could be charged in 5 hours, although solar has a lower energy density and greater conversion loss (most panels are 20% efficient)

 IP rating

 Electricity and water do not mix.
-If you intend to use this outdoors, you will need an IP rating of at least IP67 and some outlet protection to stop water from getting onto the plugs.
+If you intend to use this outdoors, it must have an IP rating of at least IP67 and some outlet protection to prevent water from getting onto the plugs.

 Fire-risk